publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

 >             The revisions to the Federal Acquisition Regulation required under paragraph (1)(A) shall apply with respect to contracts for which solicitations are issued on or after the date that is 90 days after the date of the enactment of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 \[July 1, 2010\].

->             “(B) __Certifications relating to transactions with iran’s revolutionary guard corps.—The revisions to the Federal Acquisition Regulation required under paragraph (1)(B) shall apply with respect to contracts for which solicitations are issued on or after the date that is 120 days after the date of the enactment of the Iran Threat Reduction and Syria Human Rights Act of 2012 \[__  __Aug.
-10, 2012__  __\].__
+>             “(B) __Certifications relating to transactions with iran’s revolutionary guard corps.—__

+>             The revisions to the Federal Acquisition Regulation required under paragraph (1)(B) shall apply with respect to contracts for which solicitations are issued on or after the date that is 120 days after the date of the enactment of the Iran Threat Reduction and Syria Human Rights Act of 2012 \[Aug.
+10, 2012\].

 > “SEC.
 7. __ADVISORY OPINIONS.__